 - daily/weekly reflection

-- evening dates: sacrifices sleep which I value more.
+- late night social events: sacrifices sleep which I value more in most cases

 - carbs binging: sacrifices focus meaning I lose ability to work towards my goals.